sbanik2/CEGANN/README.md

 conda env create --name cegan -f environment.yml conda activate cegan
 ```
-This will install all the prerequisites in the cgan environment
+This will also install all the prerequisites in the cegan environment.

 ### To install CEGAN code
 ```